nheyr08/Embedded-Toy-Kart/README.md

 ###### tags: `2021Fall` `reinforcement learning`

-Ai kart is a project that try to implement a self driving AI kart game.
-This file is a result of the brainstorming behind the group semester project.

-# Issues
+This project is the implementation of a self-driving AI kart based on reinforcement learning and the PID algorithm.
+Our model, on a Jetson Nano performs directional and navigates the environment for optimal route prediction.
+The project deals simultaneously with complex environmental dynamics and a complex policy, derived from streamed frame pixels.

 ## How to build a model for simulation
-Gazebo or unity -> 10/27 Gazebo
+Gazebo or unity -> 2021/10/27 Gazebo
-- [x] done
+- [x] implemented

-1. Learning curve is lower
-2. We only need simple geometric shape for the scence.
-Our primary concern is the joints and control etc.

 # Steps
 ## Algorithm to train the model to play the game:
-reinforcement.
+reinforcement learning
+## Hardware used:
+Jetson Nano,
+Windows PC I7
-## Find out how to interact with the computer and the board
+## interact with the computer and the JetsonNano board
-Sending Keystrokes to a PC using a raspberry pi/ Jetson
+Model inference on Jetson, sends Keystrokes to PC Virtual Interface.
-## find target: KSP, track..., what is the game the model will play
+##  Target: KSP, track..., game the model will play
-car race, landing ...
+- [x] landing
+- [x] virtual track
+- [x] generated environment
 # Presentation of Ideas
 * Initiative
-> Want to do embedded control but have no hardware, want to play multiplayer games but have no opponents - 10/27

-* info
-5 min presentation
-3 min QA sesssion

-11/10 or 11/17
+>Do embedded control using limited hardware on an edge device, take part in multiplayer games against other opponents - 2021/10/27

-# Notes
+# Notes for the Embedded Toy Kart
+## Overview
+The Embedded Toy Kart project implements a self-driving AI kart model using reinforcement learning (RL) and a PID (Proportional-Integral-Derivative) control algorithm.
+This project aims to create a simulation environment where the AI can learn to navigate and control a kart effectively.
-## Environment
+## Project Goals
-Maybe use Ignition Fortress on both side
-Ignition Gazebo: new, more suitable for RL, but lack of some feature and tutorial
+Develop a self-driving kart using RL techniques.
+Implement control algorithms to manage kart dynamics.
+Create a simulation environment suitable for training and testing the model.
-### Virtual
+### Simulation Environment Setup
 - Robostack
     1. cross-plateform ROS maintained in conda
     2. [Document](https://robostack.github.io/noetic.html), [Github](https://github.com/RoboStack/ros-noetic)